grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 For testing and debugging purposes, you can run a local or remote development server before deploying your bot to production.

-In development environment, your worker doesn't have access to your secret environment variables.
+In a development environment, your bot doesn't have access to your secret environment variables.
 So, [according to Cloudflare](https://developers.cloudflare.com/workers/configuration/secrets/#secrets-in-development), you can create a `.dev.vars` file in the root of your project to define secrets:

 ```env